raphael-group/machina/README.md

 <a name="compilation"></a>
 ## Compilation instructions

 *Note that binaries for macOS and linux are available [here](https://github.com/raphael-group/machina/releases).
-These binaries require a valid Gurobi installation and license key.*
+These binaries require a valid Gurobi installation and license key.
+License key location can be specified via the environment variable GRB_LICENSE_KEY.
+In addition, installation of Gurobi in a non-standard location will require updating LD_LIBRARY_PATH (linux) and DYLD_LIBRARY_PATH (macOS).*

 <a name="dep"></a>
 ### Dependencies